Published on April 18, 2020 – Last Updated on March 29, 2022

 When times get tough, it’s sometimes hard to see anything positive about the future.
-By building resilience you make yourself stronger and less vulnerable to stress making yourself more resistant to the situations life throws at you.
+But, by building resilience, you make yourself stronger and less vulnerable to stress making yourself more resistant to the situations life throws at you.

-Resilience helps you through those tough times by changing the way you look at things.
+Resilience helps you through those tough times by changing how you look at things.

 What is Resilience?

 Life is not a smooth paved road.
 It comes with twists, turns, and potholes.
-Resilience is how we navigate these obstacles in the road.
-There are three types of obstacles you can experience on your journey through life.
+Resilience is how we navigate these obstacles in the street.
+There are three types of blocks you can experience on your journey through life.

-Roadblocks- Roadblocks are obstacles or problems that cannot be changed and make reaching your goal impossible.
+- Roadblocks– These are obstacles or problems that cannot be changed and make reaching your goal impossible.
 For instance, you played basketball in high school and started playing in college, you injure your knee and the doctor tells you, you can’t play basketball anymore or your injury will get worse.

 This is where reliance comes in.
 It’s your belief or attitude about the problem or obstacle that determines what happens on your journey.
 Resilience helps you turn those roadblocks into detours.

-Resilence allows you to be disappointed and frustrated, but see the roadblock as temporary.
-For instance, you may not be able to have that career you wanted as a basketball player, but you can certainly become a basketball coach.
+Resilence allows you to be disappointed and frustrated but see the roadblock as temporary.
+For instance, you may not have that career you wanted as a basketball player, but you can indeed become a basketball coach.
 Resilience is your ability to adapt to adversity.

 How Do You Build Resilience?

 There are several ways to build resilience or make it stronger.
-Here are easily achievable ways to build your resilience.
+Here are easily achievable ways to build your strength.

-Your health and wellbeing are important to the way you handle stress.
-Make sure you are practicing self-love by:
+Your health and wellbeing are essential to the way you handle stress.
+So make sure you are practicing self-love by: